ghastlymirror/ghastlyblog3/src/content/blog/bugaboo-pocket-review.md

 It is though, as I´ve mentioned earlier, this is not the type of game to play in one go, but more to play for a couple of minutes or the course of several days.

 Chances are I´m had this one to my list of Bug Themed Games to play.
-Its not all that expensive as you can get for a couple of bucks, althoguht I did bought when Steam was doing A creature collector game sale, so you are gonna get your money´s worht here.
+Its not all that expensive as you can get for a couple of bucks, althought I did bought it when Steam was doing A creature collector game sale, so you are gonna get your money´s worht here.

 ### Game Links